woodrush/sectorlisp-examples/README.md

 This repository contains programs written for [SectorLISP](https://github.com/jart/sectorlisp), a 512-byte Lisp interpreter that fits inside the boot sector of a floppy disk and runs on bare metal.

+Please also see [sectorlisp-nn](https://github.com/woodrush/sectorlisp-nn) for an implementation of a neural network in SectorLISP.

 The following programs run on the original SectorLISP:
 - [basic.lisp](./lisp/basic.lisp) :
   - A BASIC-subset interpreter that runs on the original SectorLISP.